DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.9.0.md

 - Each ability could have a significant upgrade that changes the way the ability works slightly, making it MUCH stronger.
 - Add a secondary status or something.
 - For example, primordial spells can have a burn effect added to them.

+### Elemental Status Effects
+- Each element NEEDS a status effect associated with it.

+### Elemental Synergies
+- If enemies are already affected by a status effect of one element, hitting them with another element can make the two interact.
+- Think of the technical damage from Persona games.